thisdot/starter.dev-github-showcases/svelte-kit-scss/README.md

 - #### Styling

   Svelte comes with sass support.
-Sass one of the most mature, stable, and powerful professional-grade CSS extension language, it quickly allows us to design robust components.
+Sass is one of the most mature, stable, and powerful professional-grade CSS extension languages, it quickly allows us to design robust components.

 - #### Example Components